A good homemade pita bread recipe is like having a bar of gold in your cupboard, it’s precious.

-The dough needs to be needed well to create a more elastic gluten which in turn allows the dough to spread.
+The dough needs to be kneaded well to create a more elastic gluten, which in turn allows the dough to be more elastic.

-It is also very important to make the loaves as round as possible as this helps the pockets to be made uniformly.
+It is also very important to make the loaves as round as possible as this helps the bread puff up making better pockets.

 Many people might think that pita is pita is pita, but that would be completely wrong!

 There is a whole variety of pitas, they are made differently in different bakeries and by different people.